 His brother, Somerled Lorne, had been in the British army and had died in India in the 1890's.
 It is clear from this early photo of Uncle Jimmie that he was a soldier manque like me.
 At the outbreak of war, in spite of being way over age, he found the ideal war job.
 He became a paymaster.
 Many older more experienced busnessmen took this route to get into the war.
 Formally, it meant that he assured the men that they were being paid properly.
 Informally, he was like a "Fixer" or "Godfather" to the men of unit.
 He had the contacts and the influence to solve problems that could not be solved formally.

 He was closely connected to Lady Julia Drummond who was to run the Canadian Red Cross and the Maple Leaf Houses that offered Canadians on leave a welcome home in London.
-He was also a first cousin of Aunt Marguerite, Lady Allan, who was to run the main convelescent home for Canadian officers in London.
+He was also a first cousin of Aunt Marguerite, Lady Allan, who was to run a convalescent home for Canadian officers in Sidmouth.

 More soon on both Lady Drummond and Lady Allan - both would have been CEO's of Fortune 500 companies today!